iamnotmega/rustcast/README.md

 - [x] Google your query.
 Simply type your query, and then put a `?` at the end, and press enter
 - [x] Calculator (27/12/2025)
+- [x] Clipboard History (29/12/2025) This works by typing `cbhist` to enter the cliboard history page, which allows u to access your clipboard history, and then use `main` to switch back, or just open an close the app again

 ### Not Possible by me: